Teaching in Taiwan Program and Chinese Language Teacher ExchangePROGRAM ANNOUNCEMENT

 It depends on the arrangements that you make with them.

-See above.
 If you secure a leave of absence from your district and return to the same district, you can purchase the year you were away by making monthly payments equal to what you would have paid had you remained in the district.
 You would have up to two years to do this.
-For further questions, call STRS at (888) 227-7877.
+For further questions, call the Office of Retirement Services at (800) 381-5111.